sanchisanchi/HackerRank/README.md

 # HackerRank

 A collection of problems I have solved from [HackerRank](https://www.hackerrank.com).
-Links to each problem are listed below, by category.
+Links to each problem are listed by category below.
 Problem instructions are provided in the same folder as the source code in .pdf form.

 ## Algorithms